 Did you know you can not only use Composer to manage dependencies, but actually develop a package alongside your dependencies?

 When working with caching strategies, it’s important to step through your invalidation strategies.
 Namely, thinking through at what point does the data that you’re caching get regenerated, how does it get regenerated and who is regenerating it.
 It could be regenerated any time a new post is published, on a

 Recently I ran into an issue where an installation of WordPress that had never had any issues updating stopped being able to update via the admin update button.
-These three commands fixed the issue.

 One of the lowest hanging fruits to learn is how to fix code regressions quickly and easily with

 This was a fun little issue to come across - I’ve been using Nginx as my local development server and so far have had few complications, however anytime I went to upload an image I would get a very vague